- March 6, 2019

 Interviewing is a relatively small component of the law school application process.
 Not many schools offer interviews, and those that do primarily offer them on an invitation-only basis.

-After you submit your application but before you receive a decision, you may want to update schools on any significant changes in your profile.
+After you submit your application but before you receive a decision, you should update schools on any significant changes in your profile.
 Such changes include:

 • Fall semester grades